sjemli/rockPaperScissor/README.md

 The computer choices are random.

-To launch the game, you need to run the class Game that contains the main() method.
+To launch the game, you need to run the class Game that contains the main() method. or you can build the project using :
+- cd RockPaperScissor
+- mvn clean install
+- cd target
+-  java -jar rock-paper-scissors-1.0-SNAPSHOT.jar

 ###Technical Choices :

 Java 11